 Tim Durst is a Chambers-ranked, first-chair trial lawyer with years of courtroom experience handling complex and high-stakes disputes.
 He has taken to trial a wide range of cases including patent, trade secrets, contract, fraud, and fiduciary duty disputes.
 He has tried cases in Texas and on both coasts, in state and federal courts, and before arbitration panels.
 Mr. Durst has handled litigation in more than 20 different states and has worked within a variety of industries, including technology, energy, banking, retail, and healthcare.
-He leads the firm's disputes strategic initiative and also has led a number of groups for the firm, including five years as partner-in-charge of the Dallas office.
+He was for five years the partner in charge of the Dallas office.

 Mr. Durst leads high-performing litigation teams from start to finish by focusing on the client's objectives and mapping out an effective trial strategy, which then guides development of the case through discovery and trial.
 This yields a trial-ready case and frequently presents opportunities for litigated or negotiated business resolutions short of trial.